Taupuni Kohi Ākipaturopi Tere me te Ārai Kanohi

 These symptoms do not necessarily mean you have COVID-19.
 The symptoms are similar to other illnesses that are much more common, such as cold and flu.

 If you have these symptoms and have been in close contact with someone confirmed with COVID-19, please test for COVID-19 and report your results online here.

 COVID-19, like the flu, can be spread from person to person.
 When a person who has COVID-19 coughs, sneezes, or talks, they may spread droplets containing the virus a short distance, which quickly settle on surrounding surfaces.

 You may get infected by the virus if you touch those surfaces or objects and then touch your mouth, nose, or eyes.

 That’s why it’s really important to use good hygiene, regularly wash and thoroughly dry your hands, and use good cough etiquette.

+There is a dedicated Healthline 0800 number for COVID-19 health advice and information - 0800 358 5453.
 It is free and available 24 hours a day, 7 days a week.